adafruit/Adafruit_Python_BluefruitLE/README.md

-# Adafruit Python BluetoothLE
+# Adafruit Python BluefruitLE

-Python library to simplify access to Bluetooth low energy devices and services on Linux (using bluez) and Mac OSX (using CoreBluetooth).
+Python library to simplify access to Bluefruit LE (Bluetooth low energy) devices and services on Linux (using bluez) and Mac OSX (using CoreBluetooth).
+Allows code to read and write with the Bluefruit LE UART or other services.

 This library provides a Python wrapper for BLE **Central Mode**, meaning it can initiate connections and data exchanges with other BLE Peripherals.
 It does not allow you to emulate a BLE Peripheral via Python, or provide Python-based access to BLE peripherals connected to your system.

 ## Bluez Installation (Linux)

-On Linux (like with a Raspberry Pi) you'll need to compile and install the latest version of Bluez, version 5.30, to gain access to the Bluetooth LE API it exposes.  **Warning:** Be careful about installing a later version of Bluez on top of an existing install if you use a Linux desktop OS like Ubuntu, Debian, etc.  You might cause an issue with your Bluez installation which could break other parts of the OS that depend on it!
+On Linux (like with a Raspberry Pi) you'll need to compile and install the latest version of Bluez, version 5.33, to gain access to the Bluetooth LE API it exposes.

+**Warning:** Be careful about installing a later version of Bluez on top of an existing install if you use a Linux desktop OS like Ubuntu, Debian, etc.  You might cause an issue with your Bluez installation which could break other parts of the OS that depend on it!
 A better option is to move to a later version of the OS that has a properly packaged Bluez 5.30 installation package.

 To install bluez open a command terminal and run the following
 commands: